 criteria – The criteria may be a number, expression, cell reference, text, or function.
 It defines which cells will be added.

 Now, we will show the process of SUMPRODUCT with the INDIRECT function across multiple sheets.

-- Modify the data set.
-Add the sheet names in the Month section on Sheet1.
+- Firstly, modify the data set. add the sheet names in the Month section on Sheet1.

-- Write down the formula.
+- Secondly, go to cell C5. and write down the formula.
 So, the formula is:

-- Pull down the Fill Handle icon from Cell C5 to C8.
+- Finally, pull down the Fill Handle icon from cell C5 to C8.

 Now, get the final result.
 It is the sum of all three months of different elements.

-2. SUMPRODUCT with the SUM function Across Multiple Sheets
+2. SUMPRODUCT with SUM function Across Multiple Sheets

 SUMPRODUCT can be applied with the SUM function across multiple sheets.